onap/archive-ccsdk-sli-adaptors/saltstack-adapter/README.md

     "Port"; ->  Saltstack server's port to make SSH connection to.
     "Password"; ->  Saltstack server's SSH UserName.
     "User"; ->  Saltstack server's SSH Password.
+    "withRetry"; -> Specify 'true' if you wanna connect to server with retry.
   Note: SSH_CERT based Auth is not supported in this method.

 ***Using Saltstack Adaptor Commands and params to pass in: reqExecCommand API:***